Engineering-Group-28/fau-engineering-rAIdio/README.md

 # fau-engineering-rAIdio
-Engineering Design 2 Senior Project
+Engineering Design 2 Senior Project for the FAU Engineering rAIdio Station

+TO DO:
+- Add home graphics